Skip to main content

 probe_duration_seconds{job="google-ping-job"}

-1. Head over to the Alerting section on the left menu.
+1. Navigate to the Alerting section on the left menu and click on the Notification Policies heading.

 Grafana Alert Interval